 NOTE: Dampers (field supplied) can be either automatic or manual.
 Manually operated dampers MUST be equipped with a means to prevent furnace or air conditioning operation unless damper is in the full heat or cool position.

-Cool air passing over heat exchanger can cause condensate to form resulting in heat exchanger failure.
+Cool air passing over heat exchanger can cause condensate to form resulting in heat exchanger failure

-This could result in death, personal injury and/ or property damage.
+This could result in death and/or personal injury.

 Connections